-The Foundation laid the groundwork for its work in this area.
-The Global Trends in Nicotine report identifies the major players in nicotine delivery, outlines their product organization and geographic focus, and quantifies their output primarily on a relative basis.
+The Foundation laid the groundwork for its work in this area with the Global Trends in Nicotine report, which identifies the major players in nicotine delivery, outlines their product organization and geographic focus, and quantifies their output primarily on a relative basis.
 In addition, two “case study” Indexes were researched and evaluated – Access to Nutrition and Access to Medicine.

 In September 2018, the Foundation issued a Request for Proposals (RFP) to develop and implement the Smoke-Free Index™.
 After careful consideration, two award selections were made in January 2019 and the program was initiated in February 2019.
-Euromonitor International was awarded lead responsibilities for Process Design, Index Research & Analysis, and Reporting.
-SustainAbility was awarded lead responsibilities for Stakeholder Engagement & Seminars, Program Oversight, and Post-mortem Assessment.
+Euromonitor International was awarded lead responsibilities for process design, Index research & analysis, and reporting.
+SustainAbility was awarded lead responsibilities for stakeholder engagement & seminars, program oversight, and project review.
 Given that Euromonitor International and SustainAbility are among the most respected independent research firms in the world, we believe these selections offer the Foundation the opportunity to ensure that the Smoke-Free Index™ is received by all stakeholders as a credible, valuable, and material change agent toward ending smoking in this generation.

 Euromonitor International and SustainAbility are collaborating to develop the Index through a work process that includes research, global stakeholder engagement and listening seminars, Index development, data analysis, and independent expert oversight.
 Their progress will be communicated in an open and transparent manner at critical milestones leading up to the release of the initial Smoke-Free Index™ in mid-2020, with regular updates thereafter.